pseudomuto/protoc-gen-doc/README.md

 ### Linux

-Package repositories for Ubuntu, openSUSE, Fedora and Arch are available at the [Open Build Service][obs].
-For CentOS 7 there's an x64 RPM in the [Releases][releases] section (it requires Qt and protobuf packages from the [EPEL repository][epel]).
+Package repositories for Debian, Ubuntu, openSUSE, Fedora and Arch are available at the [Open Build Service][obs].
+For CentOS 7 there's an x64 RPM in the [Releases] [releases] section (it requires Qt and protobuf packages from the [EPEL repository][epel]).

 ### Windows